Skip to main content

 What is the difference between internal and external links?

-Why can't the tool audit some websites?
+Why can't the SEO Score Checker audit some websites?

 What are the best SEO tools in 2026?